strangerstudios/pmpro-sponsored-members/readme.txt

 == Changelog ==
 = .3.3 =
 * Added Sponsor Code field to edit user profile page for admins.
+* Using $seed parameter in calls to pmpro_getDiscountCode if running PMPro 1.7.6 or higher.

 = .3.2 =
 * Fixed pmprosm_isSponsoredLevel()